This time three years ago my wife Casey and I were planning our trip to France.

 Moreover, in the town square, the houses were decorated with paper mache flowers and many of the locals dressed up in costumes from eras past.
 It was quirky and beautiful.
 The snow continued to fall.
 Winemakers poured special bottles of wine and offered samples of future vintages straight from the barrel.
 It was so much fun that in that very moment I told my wife that we need to bring this tradition to Maryland.

-On January 28-29, 2017 The Saint Vincent festival will take place in the village of Mercurey in Burgundy, France and in the rolling hills of Westminster, Maryland.
+On January 27-28, 2018 The Saint Vincent festival will take place in the rolling hills of Westminster, Maryland.

 Will you join us?